onthebusiness/harelang.org/content/evangelism.md

 When discussing Hare outside of Hare community spaces, the Hare [Code of Conduct][1] is not necessarily in effect.
-Nevertheless, you are strongly encouraged to behave as if it was, and to speak with kindness and empathy -- don't get into flamewars!
+Nevertheless, you are strongly encouraged to behave as if it was, and to speak with kindness and empathy &mdash; don't get into flamewars!

 [1]: /conduct